RajAdarsh2022/100-days-of-python/Readme.md

-This folder tracks the development and learning made during 100-days-of-python journey
+This folder tracks the development, projects and learning made during 100-days-of-python journey.